 Clinical Interviews and face to face testing can last from one to four hours.
 Evaluations can be broken into multiple sessions to accommodate the needs of the child and the family.
-Because parents will need to meet with the psychologist without the child present, they may need to bring a responsible person to monitor the child while they are meeting with the psychologist or may wish to schedule an additional appointment to complete that portion of the assessment at a different time.
+Because parents will need to meet with the psychologist without the child present, they will need to bring a responsible person to monitor the child while they are meeting with the psychologist or will need to schedule an additional appointment to complete that portion of the assessment at a different time.

-For your appointment, you will need to bring contact information for mental health service and medication providers, as well as lists of present and past psychiatric medications and the results of any relevant medical or genetic testing.
-School records, progress reports, previous evaluations or other relevant background information are also required.
+For your appointment, you will need to bring contact information for mental health service providers and medication prescribers, as well as lists of present and past psychiatric medications and the results of any relevant medical or genetic testing.
+School records, progress reports, previous evaluations or other relevant background information.